 La Jolie Ronde is fully committed to safeguarding the welfare of all children and young people.
 It recognises its responsibility to take all reasonable steps to promote safe practice and to protect children from harm, abuse and exploitation.
 La Jolie Ronde acknowledges its duty to act appropriately to any allegations, reports or suspicions of abuse.
-Paid staff and volunteers will endeavour to work together to encourage the development of an ethos which embraces difference and diversity and respects the rights of children, young people and adults.
+Paid staff, volunteers and all self-employed tutors will endeavour to work together to encourage the development of an ethos which embraces difference and diversity and respects the rights of children, young people and adults.